What's Up Next?

 It’s good to know I’m not the only one going through cancer at a young age.
 In the group we get to meet up together and we have an activity to look forward to, it’s good fun and you’re learning something new.
 We don’t just sit around and talk about cancer, very often it doesn’t get bought up.
 It’s a nice friendly atmosphere and everything we’ve learnt so far has been really good and positive.
 I’ve certainly changed my lifestyle since coming to the network.Angela

-The VP Women’s Network is a special group with an open arms policy to any young ladies who may benefit.
-We look forward to hearing from you if you’d like to find out more, join the fun or volunteer to be involved in some way.
+The VP Women’s Network is a special group with an open arms policy to any young ladies who currently have cancer or recently had cancer, who may benefit.
+The VP Team look forward to hearing from you if you’d like to find out more, join the fun or volunteer to be involved in some way.
 Thank you.Sophie Trew